blackstoneaudio/audiobook-spec/README.md

 Our automated delivery platform aggregates the audio (and associated resources) into appropriate packages, for delivery to resellers and distribution partners.

-Through our Consumer website we sell contents from every major publisher.
-We offer M4B and Zipped-MP3s for our customers to download, in addition to our own apps (Web, Android, iOS)
+Through our Consumer website we sell content from every major publisher.
+We offer M4B and Zipped-MP3s for our customers to download, in addition to our own apps (Web, Android, iOS) which play high quality M4As.

 ## Where does it start?